Spirent SimINERTIAL

 Control and data monitoring of the unit-under-test would

-normally be via the users own instrumentation interface.
+normally be via the user’s own instrumentation interface.

 Spirent’s SimINERTIAL architecture is also available in

-congurations to support transfer alignment and multiple
+congurations to support transfer alignment and multiple

 sensor architectures.